jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     $ update-alternatives --config editor

-Configure the group editor interactively.
+Configure the link group `editor` interactively.

 ---

     $ update-alternatives --auto editor

-Reconfigure  the  group  `editor`  so  that,  from  now  on,  it  will  always automatically use the alternative with the highest priority.
+Reconfigure  the link  group  `editor` so  that,  from now  on,  it will  always automatically use the alternative path with the highest priority.

 ---

     $ update-alternatives --display editor
     $ update-alternatives --query editor

-Display information  about the group  of alternatives whose alternative  name is `editor`; useful to check which alternative provides `/usr/bin/editor`.
+Display  information  about the  link  group  `editor`;  useful to  check  which alternative path provides `/usr/bin/editor`.

 ---